 - 2–3 tbsp soy milk

-2. Mix the flour with the baking powder and cinnamon, then add in a handful of walnuts, leaving some nuts left over for the cake decoration at the end.
+- Mix the flour with the baking powder and cinnamon, then add in a handful of walnuts, leaving some nuts left over for the cake decoration at the very end.

 For the icing:

-3. Add the icing onto the cold cake and transfer to the fridge to set.
+- Gently pour the icing onto the cold cake, decorate with the leftover walnuts and transfer the cake to the fridge to set.